mem0ai/mem0/examples/chat-pdf/README.md

 You can easily create and deploy your own `Chat-with-PDF` App using Embedchain.

+Checkout the live demo we created for [chat with PDF](https://embedchain.ai/demo/chat-pdf).

 Here are few simple steps for you to create and deploy your app:

 1. Fork the embedchain repo from [Github](https://github.com/embedchain/embedchain).